MaxCoppa/Object-Verification/README.md

 This repository provides a **complete pipeline** for object verification with Siamese Networks, covering everything from dataset preparation to model deployment.

-# Object Verification with Siamese Networks

-This project implements a **Siamese Neural Network** for object verification using **PyTorch**.
-The model learns to decide whether two input images represent the **same object** or **different objects**.

-The repository provides a **complete end-to-end pipeline** covering:
-- Dataset annotation preparation
-- Training and evaluation of Siamese models
-- ONNX export for efficient inference
-- Demo scripts and notebooks for experimentation

 ---

 ## Repository Structure